 Data deficient stocks

 Over half of EU fish stocks are unassessed and considered “data-deficient” by the European Commission [4].
-Of the 12 broad EU fishing zones, six contain more assessed than unassessed stocks.
+Of the 12 broad EU fishing zones, six contain more assessed than unassessed stocks (Table 1).
 Data deficient stocks dominate the Mediterranean, the Black Sea and the north-western and south-western waters of the continental shelf [78].
 The EU itself acknowledges that cost-effectiveness and lack of existing management in these fisheries are two broad causes of data-deficiency.
 In the absence of the full complement of recruitment, mortality and biomass data, alternative methods can be used to generate stock assessment, utilising proxies and modelled estimates.
 Additionally, in 2013, ICES developed and implemented a Data-Limited Stocks (DLS) approach, which aims to provide precautionary quantitative advice on data-deficient stocks [78].

 The risks of sustained data-deficiency are well illustrated by the case of exploited seabass (Dicentrarchus labrax) populations across EU waters.
 A key challenge for fisheries managers and policy-makers is ensuring the sustainability of an extracted resource when relatively little is known about the species’ biology and this difficulty is exemplified by the current status of D. labrax.